cpjobling/eg-259-vm/README.md

 ## Building Web Apps with this Setup

 The folder `web` is mapped onto the guest operating systems document root at startup.
 In other words, `web` becomes http://localhost:4567/ and the index.html file in that folder will be displayed.

-This file is the [HTML5 Boilerplate](http://html5boilerplate.com/) template file and can be used as the starting point for developing your own web application.
+The file `web/index.html' is a [HTML5 Boilerplate](http://html5boilerplate.com/) template file and can be used as the starting point for developing your own web application.
 If you explore the contents of the `web` folder you will see that it contains additional assets including example favicons needed for web and mobile apps, an `.htaccess` file that customizes the example app for running on Apache, a `404.html` page, `robots.txt`, `humans.txt` and the CSS, JavaScript and image assets needed to implement the Twitter Bootstrap template.
 To find out more about these assets and their purpose, read the documentation on the [HTML5 Boilerplate](http://html5boilerplate.com/) and [Twitter Bootstrap](http://twitter.github.com/bootstrap/) sites.

 If you examine the code of HTML page `web/index.html` you will notice that it contains a lots of "boilerplate" code.
-This code is designed to ensure that your web app will run on most browsers, will be responsive, can be tracked with Google Analytics, loads the latest versions of [jQuery](http://jquery.com/) and [Modernizr](http://modernizr.com/) etc. The code is the result of man-years of hard-learned lessons that web developers gained over the years.
+This code is designed to ensure that your web app will run on most browsers, will be responsive, can be tracked with Google Analytics, loads the latest versions of [jQuery](http://jquery.com/) and [Modernizr](http://modernizr.com/), etc. The code is the result of man-years of hard-learned lessons that web developers have gained over the years.
 They are encoded into the HTML so you can take advantage of industry recognised best-practices from the off.

 ## Keeping Up to Date

 To keep the software up to date, simply change directory to eg-259 and run `git pull`.
 If you have a github account you can watch the repository to be informed when updates happen.

+## Tools and Technologies Used

+1. [HTML5 Boilerplate](http://html5boilerplate.com/) -- "The world's most popular [web app] front-end template"
+2. [Twitter Bootstrap](http://twitter.github.com/bootstrap/) -- "Sleek, intuitive, and powerful front-end framework for faster and easier web development."
+3. [Initializr](http://www.initializr.com/) -- "Start an HTML5 project in 15 seconds!"
+4. [jQuery](http://jquery.com/) -- "The write less, do more JavaScript library"
+5. [Modernizr](http://modernizr.com/) -- "the feature detection library for HTML5 and CSS3"

 ## Contributing